vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 One additional risk (which holds for all keys) is that an attacker compromises a validator, obtains a copy of the key, and then silently goes after other validators until they get a critical number of keys.
 Thus, the lifetime of the key should be limited.

-As a single double-signing validator is of limited impact (since it requires t+1 to pose a meaningful attack), we do not penalize or ban validators for such; thus, if a misconfiguration in some parallelization causes a single missing, the damage is limited (if the validator in question is the leader, we lose one block; this will be counted against that validator in the performance measurements).
+As a single double-signing validator is of limited impact (since it requires t+1 to pose a meaningful attack), we do not penalise or ban validators for such; thus, if a misconfiguration in some parallelisation causes a single missing, the damage is limited (if the validator in question is the leader, we lose one block; this will be counted against that validator in the performance measurements).
 This allows validators to have a less strict double signing protection (and as seen in the testnet, too strict double-signing protection can cause a validator failure due to wrongly blocking key access).

 ## Future Features

 An alarm should be raised if:

-- a validator frequently double-signs (this is likely not malicious behehaviour of that validator, but a misconfiguration or a leaked key; in either case, it is something the validator needs to fix
+- a validator frequently double-signs (this is likely not malicious behaviour of that validator, but a misconfiguration or a leaked key; in either case, it is something the validator needs to fix
 - several validators double sign on the same block (especially on the same values).
 This